kstenschke/doShell/README.md

 ### Runtime flags

-Runtime flags can be used to override doShell options (which all can also be passed to the doShell executable from the shell / terminal e.g. via ``--browser=chromium``)

 | Flag                     | Description                                                                                                        |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------ |
 | ``#browser=chromium``    | Sets the browser to be used, e.g. ``chromium`` or ``firefox``                                                      |